dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

 but it's also probably the most superficial, in that you can just use `nrf_dump` to get our hardware configuration and then walk down, replicating it.

+What to do:
+  - Implement `nrf_init`.
+  - `make check` should pass for the two 0-tests should pass.

 As mentioned above, for simplicity, you'll only configure the NRF to use a single pipe.
 This pipe can either be initialized for acknowledgements